-The buttons at the front of your computer are controls that enable you to perform a specific function, such as powering on the computer.
-The lights are status indicators that tell you when a certain device, such as the diskette drive, is in use.
+The button at the front of your computer enables you to turn on and turn off the computer.
+The lights are status indicators that tell you when a certain device, such as the hard disk drive, is in use.

-The following illustration shows the controls and status indicators for your computer.
+The following illustration shows the power control and status indicators for your computer.